-From 1st October 2017, the Human Medicines (Amendment) Regulations 2017 has allowed schools in the UK to buy Adrenaline Autoinjector devices (known as AAIs) without a prescription to use in an emergency on children who are at risk of a severe allergic reaction (known as anaphylaxis) but whose own device is not available or not working.
+From 1st October 2017, the Human Medicines (Amendment) Regulations 2017 has allowed schools in the UK to buy AAIs without a prescription to use in an emergency on children who are at risk of a severe allergic reaction (known as anaphylaxis) but whose own device is not available or not working.
 This could be because their AAI(s) are broken, or out-of-date, for example.

-The Adrenaline Injectors prescribed in the UK at present are Emerade®, EpiPen® and Jext®.
+The Adrenaline Autoinjectors prescribed in the UK at present are Emerade®, EpiPen® and Jext®.
 As per the Department of Health's advice the school will hold the brand most commonly prescribed to students.